Skip To Main Content

 2025-2026 School Year

 It is important to emphasize: no decision has been made to close either school.
-The Board has not received any recommendation to do so.
-This is strictly a study to explore possible implications—such as effects on student enrollment, staffing, families, and transportation—in the event that school closures are considered in the future.
+This is strictly a feasibility study to explore possible implications, such as effects of student enrollment, staffing, families, and transportation, in the event that school closures are considered in the future.
+The Board has not received any recommendation to close either school.
 The work of SCUT is exploratory and data-driven, ensuring the Board has the necessary information to make informed decisions, should that need arise.

 Meeting Dates